Achievable logoAchievable logo

 The hip region comprises two (2) bony structures- the acetabulum and femur.

-The primary movements of the hip are that are:
+The primary movements of the hip are:

-• Hip flexion/ extension
+• Hip flexion/extension

-• Hip external rotation/ internal rotation
+• Hip external rotation/internal rotation

 • Hip abduction/adduction